 On Twitter: @WIWorkforce

-UI benefits are considered taxable income for both federal and state income taxes, and the 1099-G form shows the amount in UI benefits a claimant received during the previous year.
+UI benefits are considered taxable income for both federal and state income taxes, and the 1099-G form shows the amount of UI benefits a claimant received during the previous year.

-To access 1099-G tax statements, claimants can go to http://dwd.wisconsin.gov/uiben/1099.htm and then follow a few easy steps to obtain an electronic copy of their 2016 benefit payment records.
-Claimants can also sign up to receive an email alert to be notified when future 1099-G forms are available online.
+To access 1099-G tax statements, claimants can go to https://dwd.wisconsin.gov/uiben/1099.htm and then follow a few easy steps to obtain an electronic copy of their 2019 benefit payment records.

-In response to customer service trends toward the convenience of online self-service, DWD intends to continue phasing out the mass mailing of paper 1099-G forms by January 2018, when 2017 statements will be available through UI's secure and confidential online system.
-In addition, claimants who have logged onto UI's online benefits services system since October 1, 2015, are being notified their 1099-G statements for 2016 will be accessible online and that they should not expect to be mailed paper copies.
+In response to customer service trends toward the convenience of online self-service, claimants who have logged onto UI's online benefits services system are being notified their 1099-G statements for 2019 will be accessible online and that they should not expect to be mailed paper copies.
+Claimants who have been granted a long-term exception to using online services will receive their 1099-G statements by mail.
 DWD will continue to mail paper copies upon request.

 By accessing UI's secure, confidential online benefit system and obtaining 1099-G forms electronically, claimants will have immediate access to their tax information for UI.
-Additionally, the transition from paper mailings to e-copies of 1099-G forms will save tens of thousands of dollars in annual processing, printing and mailing costs.
-In calendar year 2016 alone, DWD saved nearly $44,000 in printing and mailing costs by discontinuing the mailing of paper copy 1099-G forms to UI claimants who've logged onto the UI online portal at least once since October 2015.
+Additionally, the transition from paper mailings to e-copies of 1099-G forms saves the public tens of thousands of dollars in annual processing, printing, and mailing costs.

 DWD securely stores 1099-G forms online for all claimants to access and print for their records.
 Claimants' statements are available online for the past six years, which is helpful if claimants have to file amended tax returns.
 The UI Division is required to send 1099-G information to the Internal Revenue Service and the Wisconsin Department of Revenue.